5 Novels with the Best (Authentic) Mental Health Depictions

 Mental health is a popular theme in fiction but negative stereotypes abound.
 Charlotte Brontë has a lot to answer for with her madwoman in the attic in the classic novel Jane Eyre.
 As a former clinical psychologist turned fiction author and book blogger, I’m always on the lookout for realistic portrayals of mental health difficulties in fiction.

-In support of World Mental Health Day on Sunday (October 10th), let me introduce you to five novels with authentic mental health depictions that tell an entertaining and credible story about a character whose emotional struggles would earn them a psychiatric diagnosis.[box]
-Related Content: Watch the Inspired Quill panel discussion “De-Stigmatising Mental Health in Fiction” where authors and editors discuss the challenges and importance of writing truthful, authentic characters with mental health challenges.[/box]
+In support of World Mental Health Day, let me introduce you to five novels with authentic mental health depictions that tell an entertaining and credible story about characters whose emotional struggles would earn them a psychiatric diagnosis.

 1. Blue Tide Rising by Clare Stevens